spinofsf/SDC-Traffic-sign-classifier/README.md

 ![alt text](./writeup_images/test_image_results.png)

-Prediction was done by restoring the saves state and evaluating the model with the new input image
+Prediction was done by restoring the saved state and evaluating the model with the new input image

 ```python
    with tf.Session() as sess: